 - Set priorities to shorten the delivery time

 - Documentation is required to avoid errors at the time of the development process

-The methodology states that the teams and people with different skill sets can build the final product without any strict guidance.
+The methodology states that teams and people with different skill sets can build the final product without any strict guidance.

 - Promotes clear communication within the team